 Winter officially starts on December 21st in much of the Northern Hemisphere.
 For many of us, the season brings a few challenges and dangers.
 When we plan for hazardous winter weather, it’s important to keep our whole families in mind, including our cats!

-Provide Shelter And Food For Outdoor, Feral Cats
+Provide Shelter & Food For Outdoor, Feral Cats

 Although the ideal solution is to bring any pet inside during winter storms, this isn’t always possible for feral cats.
 So the next best thing is to provide an insulated shelter where several cats can huddle together.
 You can check out a tutorial in the video above.

 Since storms can bring high winds, make sure your feral cat shelter is in a safe place, away from inclement weather, such as in a garage.
 Provide plenty of food and water close to the shelter, and place it reasonably near a heat source, if possible.

 When you’re outside, shovel out cat shelters and potential hiding places, so cats don’t get snowed in.
 For more details on how to care for your feral cats during the winter, please see this article.

 Watch Out For Car Hazards

 During a winter storm, any cat caught outside will be looking for some place safe and warm to hide.
 This means they may hide under the car or near the engine block to stay warm.